ClearBlade/Brain-JS-NPM/README.md

   var brain = BrainJS();
 ```

 - Once we define the **brain** variable, we configure the neural networks by providing different hyperparameters.
 The hyperparameters can be adjusted according to the user to get the best classification accuracy.
 There are different hyperparameters that can be provided.
-In this example, we have provided two hyperparameters viz. **activation** which introduces non-linearity and **hiddenLayers** which basically defines the number of neurons in the hidden layers.
-In this case, there are 2 hidden layers and there are 64 neurons in the first layer and 128 neurons in the second layer.
-More options for hyperparameters can be found [here](https://github.com/BrainJS/brain.js#examples).
+In this example, we have provided two hyperparameters viz. **activation** which introduces non-linearity and **hiddenLayers** which defines the number of neurons in the hidden layers.

 ``` javascript
   var net = new brain.NeuralNetwork({